 Fish and aquatic pathology services

-Among our team of highly qualified and experienced pathologists, we have a number with a specific interest in aquatic pathology.
-Drawing on their professional expertise, we offer the aquaculture sector a range of finfish, shellfish and crustacean diagnostic testing, including parasitology, haematology, bacteriology, toxicology, necropsy, histopathology, general health screening, and diagnostic interpretation and consultation.
+Among our team of highly qualified and experienced pathologists, we have staff with an interest in aquatic pathology.
+Drawing on their professional expertise, we offer the aquaculture sector a range of finfish diagnostic testing, including parasitology, haematology, bacteriology, toxicology, histopathology, general health screening, and diagnostic interpretation and consultation.
 We can also provide feed testing and nutritional value analysis via our sister company, Gribbles Labnet, thus offering the sector a comprehensive laboratory service that we believe is unrivalled in New Zealand.

 Poultry and avian pathology services